 The Public Works Department is responsible for sweeping the streets within the city's right-of-way.
 There are approximately 94 road miles to maintain within city limits.
 The street sweeper runs two to three days per week in the spring and summer covering as many lane miles as possible normally.
 Our downtown areas as well as our higher traffic roadways will receive more attention as these accumulate debris quicker than local or cul-de-sac streets.
 We sweep arterial and collector streets twice per month, the downtown area two times per week, and residential streets at least six times per year.

 Our sweeper plays an important role in the protection of the aquifer from potential contaminates.
-Our city relies on an intricate system of leaching wells throughout our town to dissipate storm water.
-Trenton has little to no storm sewers empting to the river.
-Over 95% of our storm water is handled on site by the use of leaching wells.
-This is why we work diligently with street sweeping throughout the year to minimize the amount of these contaminants that enter these leaching wells and diminish their ability to dissipate storm water.
+Our city relies on an intricate system of leaching wells throughout our town to dissipate stormwater.
+Trenton has little to no storm sewers emptying to the river.
+Over 95% of our stormwater is handled on-site by the use of leaching wells.
+This is why we work diligently with street sweeping throughout the year to minimize the amount of these contaminants that enter these leaching wells and diminish their ability to dissipate stormwater.

 In addition to keeping the streets clean, sweeping reduces health hazards by ensuring trash doesn't accumulate and become a harborage for insects and rodents.